 Moses’ interest in eye health came about via a common scenario: seeing a need and the direct link that eye health has with patients and their outcomes.
 “I was working as a general nurse but had a friend who was an ophthalmic clinical officer.
 I used to help him,” Moses said.
 “I helped with visual acuity, would arrange and manage patients, collect medicine from the pharmacy.
 I developed an interest in ophthalmology, so went for training.
 That was for one year, from 2006 to 2007.”

-Moses now works as one of two ophthalmic nurses at Homa Bay District Hospital, a hospital with a specialised eye unit that was opened by The Fred Hollows Foundation in 2009.
+Moses now works as one of two ophthalmic nurses at Homa Bay District Hospital, a hospital with a specialised eye unit that was opened by Salus Oculi Kenya, a Kenyan NGO, in cooperation with DBHW (Deutsches Blindenhilfswerk/German organisation for the Blind) and co-financed by the German Ministry for Economic Cooperation and Development*.
 His specialisation in ophthalmology has also put Moses on the front lines of eye health in Kenya.

 “My job now is management of eye patients which involves assessment of visual acuity, measuring intraocular pressure, screening of eye patients to identify those that need eye surgery, carrying out outreach eye care screenings and assisting during eye surgery,” Moses said and then mentioned which of those he finds the most valuable.

 “Screening eye patients,” he said immediately.
 “You interact with patients directly and it helps me know and gain experience of different eye conditions.”

 And when considering what he would like to change, Moses is again quick to respond.

 “Bad cultural practices need to be changed,” he said, adding, “And I want to make people aware that cataract is an avoidable blindness.
 And the general awareness of eye health services at the hospital…”